 - a.
 Clear legal title to the proposed site; - b.
-An option to purchase the proposed site; - c.
-A legally enforceable agreement to give such title; or - Documentation evidencing permission to use the Premises.
+An option to purchase the proposed site;

+c.
+A legally enforceable agreement to give such title; or

+d.
+Documentation evidencing permission to use the Premises.

-8. Documentation in the form of a single page certification signed by the contracting authorities for the municipality and applicant evidencing that the applicant for licensure and host municipality in which the address of the Marijuana Establishment is located have executed a Host Community agreement the most current, executed HCA or HCA Waiver entered into between a License Applicant and a Host Community that complies with 935 CMR 500.180;
+8. Documentation in the form of the most current, executed HCA or HCA Waiver entered into between a License Applicant and a Host Community that complies with 935 CMR 500.180;